thundergolfer/goodreads-sh/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add-to-shelf    Add a book to an existing shelf [In Progress] auth            Setup OAuth for the CLI (1 time only) finished        Tell Goodreads you've finished a book you're currently reading help            Prints this message or the help of the given subcommand(s) me              Show your User ID
+    add-to-shelf    Add a book to an existing shelf (eg. currently-reading, to-read) auth            Setup OAuth for the CLI (1 time only) finished        Tell Goodreads you've finished a book that you're currently reading help            Prints this message or the help of the given subcommand(s) me              Show your User ID
     new             Tell Goodreads you've started a new book